-Mamallapuram, a town 60 km south of Chennai, is famous for its stone carvings, ranging from small souvenirs made by local artisans up to whole temples and caves made from a single rock (!).
-An example of such a religious carving is Brahman’s representations at the local “stone park”.
+Sometimes these same vendors offer tours around landmark stonework sites such as the Shore Temple or Arjuna’s Penace.
+Mamallapuram is indeed famous for its stone carvings, ranging from small souvenirs made by local artisans up to whole temples and caves made from a single rock (!).
+One example of such a religious carving that I saw was Brahman’s representations at the local “stone park”.

 Some typical stone-carved exhibits on the streets of Mamallapuram.

 They say after visiting India you’ll either love it or hate it.
-After the first day my relationship is unclear.
-What is for sure is no other country has given me so many emotions and impressions in so little time.
+After the first day, my relationship was unclear.
+I was sure, however, that no other country had given me so many emotions and impressions in so little time.